 Ask yourself:

-- Can your solution be adopted across geographies or industries?
+- Can my solution expand across industries or geographies?

-- Are there strong network effects, data moats, or tech differentiators?
+- Does it include network effects, data moats, or strong technical differentiators?

 Technical Depth and Use of Emerging Technologies